lemonfreshman/learn_command_lines_exercises/chapter_6/README.md

 http://cli.learncodethehardway.org/book/ex6.html
 As you'll learn in this chapter, ls (list directory) shows you what files are in your current directory.
 Alternative "english" ways of asking for a list of files:

-What's in the tmp directory?
+>What's in the tmp directory?

-ls
+ls /tmp
-stuff

-Can you show me what files are in that directory?
+>Can you show me what files are in that directory?

 cd stuff
 ls
 things

-What files are in your home directory? cd ls
+>What files are in your home directory?

+ls /

 Applications, Desktop, Documents, etc....